How To Insure a Car With a Rebuilt or Salvage Title

 Difference between a rebuilt and salvage title

-Cars with a rebuilt or salvage title have both been severely damaged to the point of being more expensive to repair than replace.
+Rebuilt and salvage titles both mean that a car has been severely damaged to the point of being more expensive to repair than replace.
 The difference is that a salvage title car has not been repaired, and a rebuilt title car has been fixed.

 Type of title | Can you drive on roads? | Can you get liability only? | Can you get full coverage? |

-Before you buy a car, you need to determine if it has a clean, salvage or rebuilt title.
+Before you buy a car, you should find out if it has a clean, salvage or rebuilt title.
 Often, you can determine what type of title a car has by the title's color.
 However, the color designations vary by state.

 In most states: